QUESTIONNAIRE 2, DISTRIBUTED TO

 5/ I don’t know.

-7/ That he expresses horror, that he leaves a mark on people’s minds and be moving.
-May it allow viewers to become aware of the extent that discrimination can take, so that this nightmare never happens again.
+7/ That he expresses horror, that he makes an impression and is moving.
+That it allows viewers to become aware of the extent that discrimination can take, so that this nightmare never happens again.

-8/ Good idea, allows to raise awareness among young people.
+8/ Good idea, helps raise awareness among young people.

 1/ Auschwitz is the suffering of men.
 For me, it is the place where men have suffered the most.